wez/wezterm/docs/config/keys.markdown

 You can also emit escape sequences using `SendString`.
-This example shows how to bind Alt-LeftArrow/RightArrow to the Alt-b/f, an emacs style keybinding for moving backwards/forwards through a word in a line editor:
+This example shows how to bind Alt-LeftArrow/RightArrow to the Alt-b/f, an emacs style keybinding for moving backwards/forwards through a word in a line editor.

+`\x1b` is the ESC character:

 ```lua
 local wezterm = require 'wezterm';